eljefe303030/Melius/THP/ReadMe.md

 * ElminsterAU for xEdit.
 * [Bhaeron](https://next.nexusmods.com/profile/Bhaeron?gameId=4187) for a massive amount of contribution, too much to list here.
 * Padi for being the Discord guru and making the Melius server what it is.
 DrukenReaps and Arkangel for moderating the server and keeping everyone in line, including myself.
-* Pyke Lermon, EccentricMeat, Sithishade, [0Bek](https://next.nexusmods.com/profile/0Bek), DrukenReaps, Chris and anyone else on the Melius Discord server for mod suggestions and contributions.
-* [AvatarV](https://www.youtube.com/@AvatarV/videos) for allowing us to use his amazing in game photos.
-* NeuroticNinjah for creating the Melius MO2 splash screen and the top Nexus banner image.
 * [ultramatt](https://www.nexusmods.com/starfield/mods/15126) for their ini settings and visual suggestions.
 * Anyone who tries this list.